Sholontla/structure-demo/README.md

 * localhost:6000/security-ws/security/group?group=(select group: 0,1,2,3,4,5,6,7,8,9)
 * localhost:6000/security-ws/security/actuator/**
 * localhost:6000/security-ws/actuator/circuitbreakerevents
+*
+* To see the Swagger of: secure-vault-demo
+* on Eureka Server the assign ports with out any "http client" go to: localhost:8000 and select the "SECURE-VAULT-DEMO-WS" service.
+* change default route and enter:
-* The Swagger UI can be seen at http://localhost:[port manage by Eureka Server]/swagger-ui/index.html
+* http://localhost:[port manage by Eureka Server]/swagger-ui/index.html

 ### Prerequisites